Traffic Safety Testing

 If the case involves a Drug Recognition Expert (DRE) evaluation, sufficient testing will be conducted to support the DRE opinion.

-Drug testing will be performed on all crash cases, regardless of crash severity or blood alcohol concentration.
+Drug testing will be performed on fatal or great bodily harm crash cases, regardless blood alcohol concentration.

 How are the results reported?